bhakes/bhakes.github.io/menu/resources.md

 ---
 layout: page
-title: Development Resources
+title: Resources
 ---

-Below are a list of resouces that I've found helpful for software and iOS development.
+Below are a list of resouces that I've found helpful over my career.

 ## iOS Development